aws-samples/bedrock-based-remediations-of-aws-securityhub-control-findings/README.md

    - Access the Amazon Bedrock console.
 Sign in and go directly to the Knowledge Base section.
    - Name your knowledge base.
 Choose a clear and descriptive name that reflects the purpose of your knowledge base, such as "AWSAutomationRunbooksPlaybooks."
    - Select an IAM role.
 Assign a preconfigured IAM role with the necessary permissions.
 It's typically best to let Amazon Bedrock create this role for you to ensure it has the correct permissions.
    - Define the data source.
 For this solution, we are using three AWS documentation guides in PDF that covers all AWS provided automations through runbooks or playbooks.
-Upload the PDF files in the Git repo to an S3 bucket.
+Upload the PDF files from the `data-source` folder in the Git repo to an S3 bucket.
    - Choose the default embeddings model.
 The Amazon Titan Embeddings G1 is a text model that is preconfigured and ready to use, simplifying the process.
    - Opt for the managed vector store.
 Allow Amazon Bedrock to create and manage the vector store for you in Amazon OpenSearch Service.
    - Review and finalize.
 Double-check all entered information for accuracy.
 Pay special attention to the S3 bucket URI and IAM role details.